enriquepablo/npl-web/bnf.rst

                      : | `mod_def`
     mod_def : `LABEL` `A` `TERM`

-The modifiers that a verb can take are specified through mod_defs, where we give the label that the modifier will take, connected through the reserved word ``a`` with the type of terms that can be used as that modifier.
+The objects that a verb can take are specified through mod_defs, where we give the label that the object will take, connected through the reserved word ``a`` with the type of terms that can be used as that object.

 So, for
 example, in